Geomori (Athens)

 The Geomori or Geomoroi (γεωμόροι) were one of the three classes into which Theseus is said to have divided the inhabitants of Attica.
 The exact divisions between the three classes is uncertain, but the geomori ranked between the wealthy eupatrids, the only class who were permitted to hold the highest civil and religious offices, and the poorer demiourgoi.

 Class distinctions

 Some scholars have noted that the precise meaning of these classes, as well as the nature of the division, are obscure.
 Even though one can say that nobles, husbandmen, and artisans belong to the eupatrids, geomori, and demiourgoi classes, respectively, there are no methods to ascertain any particulars respecting the relation in which the geomoroi stood to the two other classes.
-It is also not known whether an individual can transcend or be demoted to another class such as the case of the poorer nobles who might have fallen into the ranks of the geomori.
-One, however, could turn to Grecian historians for insight, particularly in the way they described geomori and two other social classes in the Athenian society as "quasi equal" with the eupatrids exceeding the others in dignity; the geomori exceeded in usefulness; and, the demiourgi exceeded in number.
+It is also not known whether an individual can transcend or be demoted to another class, such as the case of the poorer nobles who might have fallen into the ranks of the geomori.
+One, however, could turn to Grecian historians for insight, particularly in the way they described the three Athenian social classes as "quasi-equal," with the eupatrids exceeding the others in dignity; the geomori exceeding in usefulness; and, the demiourgoi exceeding in number.